FAQ: The Deadly Ebola Virus

-The World Health Organization (WHO) reports more than 2,400 confirmed or suspected cases of Ebola in the countries of Guinea, Liberia, Nigeria, and Sierra Leone as of Aug.
-20. More than 1,300 people have died in the largest Ebola outbreak ever recorded.
+The World Health Organization (WHO) reports more than 25,500 confirmed or suspected cases of Ebola, mostly in the countries of Guinea, Liberia, and Sierra Leone, as of April 8.
+More than 10,500 people have died in the largest Ebola outbreak ever recorded.

 An infected U.S. health care worker arrived March 13 at the National Institutes of Health Clinical Center in Bethesda, MD, for treatment, the NIH said in a statement.
 The person, who was not identified, caught the virus while working as a volunteer at an Ebola treatment center in Sierra Leone, the NIH said.

 The health care worker, who at one point was in critical condition, was released from the clinical center on April 9, and is “no longer contagious to the community,” the NIH said in a statement.